Sibil Pektorosoğlu

-Sibil Pektorosoğlu (Սիպիլ) known mononymously as Sibil, is an Armenian pop singer.
+SibilPektorosoğlu (Սիպիլ) known mononymously as Sibil, is an Armenian pop singer.
 A lyric soprano, she was a chorister and soloist in the Armenian Apostolic Church for almost twenty years, before she released two albums of songs in the Armenian language.
 Sibil sang in front of the historic ruins of Ani in eastern Turkey, which she described as a personal dream of hers, and appeared during the opening ceremony of the 2015 Pan-Armenian Summer Games, as well as at various festivals.
 She was honored with several medals and awards by the Armenian state.

 Biography

 Early life

 Sibil was born to Garo and Mari in the Kurtuluş neighborhood of the Şişli district of Istanbul, Turkey.
 She has an elder sister, Garin.
 Her paternal grandparents Vahe and Moyemzar were from Istanbul.
 Her maternal grandfather Toros was born in Divriği district of Sivas, while her maternal grandmother Arsenuhi was from Erbaa in Tokat.
 Both maternal grandparents settled in Istanbul after their marriage; her mother was the youngest daughter of the family.

 Sibil completed her primary education at the private Armenian Pangaltı Mkhitaryan School in Şişli district's Pangaltı neighborhood of Istanbul.
 She continued her education at the private Evrim High School in Bomonti, Şişli.
 She then studied at the American Culture College.
 She lives in the same house where she was born, together with her parents.